 10. Tag A Friend

-Another old-school contest idea is having people tag their friends.
-Here, it’s usually done in the comments.
-What this contest does is alert the friend to the fact your company is running a contest.
+Another old-school contest idea is having people tag their friends, which needs a compliant setup.
+Meta does not permit tag your friends to enter as the entry mechanic, so make the entry a comment or a form, then invite entrants to tag anyone they think would want the prize.
+The tagging still alerts that friend to the fact your company is running a contest.
 At the very least, it should get your page noticed, so it’s an excellent way to increase brand awareness.
 With that said, the results might seem spammy to some.
 So, if your brand doesn’t have mass-market appeal, it’s probably a bad idea.

 11. Video Contest